We send out a weekly bulletin to the NSUN membership, a network of people with lived experience of mental ill-health, distress or trauma.

 What is the NSUN bulletin?

-The NSUN bulletin is a weekly mailing sent to the membership (usually on Mondays) containing updates from NSUN, blogs and articles, membership events and news, opportunities for involvement and influencing, recruitment, and funding pots for groups.
-Items are sourced from within and beyond the membership and focus on the mental health lived experience space.
-Its purpose is to:
+The NSUN bulletin is a weekly mailing sent to the membership (usually on Mondays) containing updates from NSUN, blogs and articles, events and news, opportunities for involvement and influencing, recruitment for jobs or volunteering positions in the sector, and funding pots for user-led groups.

-• Share NSUN’s work/news, as well as opportunities with NSUN
+- Share NSUN’s work/news, as well as opportunities with NSUN

-• Link/network members (including connecting individuals to groups and vice versa)
+- Link up and network members (including connecting individuals to groups and vice versa)

-• Amplify members’ work or campaigns
+- Amplify members’ work or campaigns

-• Reach those without social media.
+- Reach those without social media.

 Disclaimer

 The aim is not for the bulletin to be an exhaustive list of events, research and opportunities, but to inform and circulate knowledge to our members.
 Inclusion of an item is not an endorsement from NSUN of the item or its source.
-Sometimes, we may include posts that you (and we) may not necessarily agree with.
+Sometimes, we may include items that you (and we) may not necessarily agree with.
 We aim to give members a choice of what they do or do not want to engage with.
 We receive many requests to include items and the wording of items are almost always those of the source, rather than the NSUN team, though we may try to summarise just the key information in order to keep the bulletin as accessible as possible.

 Submission guidelines

-We get a very high number of requests to include items, and we limit the number of items in each section to ensure the bulletin is of a manageable length and readable to members.
+We get a very high number of requests to include items, especially research adverts, and we limit the number of items in each section to ensure the bulletin is of a manageable length and readable to members.
 This means that we cannot accept every request to place an item in the bulletin.

 We reserve the right to not publish all items submitted.
 We may not be able to enter into correspondence with you about why your item was not included.